nalvarez508/mostreactsbot/README.md

 C is our list of classes.

 Channel is the channel we want to send the message in, which was sent in from the command function body.

+### prepareSearch
+What it does: Creates class objects to store our top 5 results and begins the search.
+This condenses what previously needed to be done by hand, each time, for each new command that the user creates.

+*Arguments: message (discord.Message), y_iterator (int), emoji (str or None), flag (int), type (int)*

+Message is the message that the command is sent in.

+Y_iterator tells us where to start the search.

+Emoji is the emoji we are searching for.
+A string of a custom discord emoji's name, a unicode emoji, or None if we are not searching for a specific emoji.

+Flag is whether or not we're searching for a specific emoji or not.
+1 for yes, 0 for no.

+Type is the type of search.
+Explained within file.